-We provide bedding, towels, toiletries, detergent.
-The apartment has a newly re-done bathroom with hot water and rainfall ('Spanish') shower head; well-equipped kitchen with microwave oven, double-burner table stove, refrigerator, electric steel kettle, French coffee press, toaster (plug in half-way only), blender, plates, glasses, silverware, cookware.
+We provide bedding (sheets, blankets, comforters), towels, toiletries, detergent.
+The apartment has a newly re-done bathroom with hot water and rainfall ("Spanish") shower head; well-equipped kitchen with microwave oven, double-burner table stove, refrigerator, electric steel kettle, French coffee press, toaster (plug in half-way only), blender, plates, glasses, silverware, cookware.

-Additional amenities include wireless internet, 32-inch LCD TV (70+ cable channels; some in English), alarm clock-radio, writing desk, fans, hair dryer, iron and iron board; and on the first floor, washer and dryer--first load is free; next loads $5 each.
+Additional amenities include wi-fi (wireless internet); 32-inch LCD TV (70+ cable channels, some in English); alarm clock-radio; fans; hair dryer; writing desk; closet with hangers, iron and iron board; and, on the first floor, washer and dryer--first load is free, next loads $5 each.
 If you need a specific item, please ask, maybe we can get it for you.

-We love it that we are in the best area of Miraflores, at walking distance to assorted good restaurants and coffee shoppes, a well-supplied supermarket, a variety of stores, places of interest, banks and ATMs.
+We love it that we are in the best area of Miraflores, at walking distance to assorted good restaurants and coffee shoppes, well-supplied supermarkets, a variety of stores, places of interest, banks and ATMs.
 Check "Guidebook."

 PERU, WORLD TRAVEL AWARD 2014:

 - Leading Heritage Destination

 When you decide to visit South America, the pretty cities of Miraflores and Lima should be your first consideration.
 Various activities are always taking place here, apart from the opportunity to:

 a) Enjoy its gastronomy at the many restaurants scattered all around town.

 b) Learn about Peruvian history through the many museums (Larco Museum, Av Simón Bolívar 1515, Pueblo Libre district, is popular among visitors); religious spots (Iglesia de San Francisco, in downtown Lima, is another favourite); Inca, Colonial and Contemporary architecture.